 Screenix

-Built specifically for Linux, with automatic zooms and cursor tracking
+Built specifically for Linux, with automatic zooms and cursor overlay

 Pros